MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemAdminGuide.md

 ms.date: 05/14/2019
 ---

 # System Administration Guide

-The System Administrator’s Guide is designed to give an experienced computer user the information that is needed to maintain Microsoft Dynamics® GP.
+The System Administrator’s Guide is designed to give an experienced computer user the information that is needed to maintain Microsoft Dynamics GP.

 This manual includes detailed information about maintaining data, optimizing databases, setting up printers, using the Distributed Process Server, and